 Follow U.S. Route 95 out of Las Vegas, past Red Rock Canyon National Conservation Area.
 Follow the highway along Death Valley, then take State Routes 266 and 168 to get into California and onto Highway 395 at Big Pine.

 Going north from here, you'll be passing directly through Fresno, and just past Sequoia and Kings Canyon National Parks.
-Once in Fresno, take State Route 41 north and pass Sierra National Forest, and you'll soon pass through Oakhurst and Fish Camp, one of the “entrances” to Yosemite National Park
+Once in Fresno, take State Route 41 north and pass Sierra National Forest, and you'll soon pass through Oakhurst and Fish Camp to reach the South Entrance of Yosemite National Park.

 Best places to stop between Las Vegas and Yosemite National Park